If you are a member of the media and need additional information about TPI, please contact:

 Fax: +91 80 4151 8457

-TPI, a unit of Information Services Group, Inc. (ISG) (NASDAQ:III), is the founder and innovator of the sourcing advisory industry, and the largest sourcing data and advisory firm in the world.
-We are expert at a broad range of business support functions and related research methodologies.
-Utilizing deep functional domain expertise and extensive practical experience, our accomplished industry experts collaborate with organizations to help them advance their business operations through the best combination of business process improvement, shared services, outsourcing and offshoring.
-In 2010, the International Association of Outsourcing Professionals ranked TPI no. 1 in its Global Outsourcing 100: World’s Best Outsourcing Advisors.
-For additional information, visit www.tpi.net.
+TPI is the sourcing advisory industry founder, and the largest advisory firm in the world focused on a broad range of business support functions and related research methodologies.
+Applying deep functional domain expertise of accomplished industry experts who possess extensive practical experience, TPI collaboratively works with organizations to help them optimize their business operations through the best combination of insourcing, offshoring, shared services and outsourcing.